 Carrot Cake Ingredients:

-- (optional: 1 cup chopped pecans or walnuts and/or 1/2 cup raisins)
+optional: 1 cup chopped nuts or 1/2 cup raisins

 Cream Cheese Frosting Ingredients:

 1 cup (2 sticks) salted butter, room temperature